In which phase of mitosis do sister chromatids separate? | Channels for Pearson+

 1

 Recall that during prophase, the chromatin condenses into visible chromosomes, and the mitotic spindle begins to form.
-The nuclear envelope breaks down, but sister chromatids are still paired together.
+The nuclear envelope starts to break down.

 In metaphase, the chromosomes align at the metaphase plate, which is the equatorial plane of the cell.
-The sister chromatids are still attached at the centromere, awaiting separation.
+The spindle fibers attach to the centromeres of the chromosomes.

-Anaphase is the phase where the sister chromatids are pulled apart.
-The centromeres split, and the spindle fibers shorten, pulling the chromatids toward opposite poles of the cell.
+Anaphase is the phase where sister chromatids separate.
+The spindle fibers shorten, pulling the sister chromatids apart toward opposite poles of the cell.

-Finally, in telophase, the separated chromatids reach the poles, and the nuclear envelope re-forms around each set of chromosomes, completing the process of mitosis.
+Finally, in telophase, the separated chromatids reach the poles, and the nuclear envelope re-forms around each set of chromosomes, completing the division of the nucleus.

 Watch next